rwilson504/Blogger/power-automate-desktop-download-image-example/power-automate-desktop-download-image-example.md

 Finally we will download the file using the url provided as an input variable and save it to our network drive folder.
 ![2021-06-25_15-48-55](https://user-images.githubusercontent.com/7444929/123493760-73b1e000-d5eb-11eb-8f67-373abdb36ccd.png)

 We have not successfully created our Desktop flow.
-Make sure you save it and then you can test it by clickin the run button in the editor.
+Make sure you save it and then you can test it by clicking the Run button in the editor.
 ![2021-06-25_15-51-50](https://user-images.githubusercontent.com/7444929/123493782-8fb58180-d5eb-11eb-8ca6-f0e76e48efbe.png)

 ## Creating the Cloud Flow
-Now that we have created oru desktop flow we need to run it any time an email arrives in our Tadpole inbox.
-This flow also needs to extract the Url for the image and pass that information to the cloude flow.
+Now that we have created our Desktop Flow we need to run it any time an email arrives in our Tadpole inbox.
+This flow also needs to extract the rrl for the image and pass that information to the Desktop Flow.

-The image below is a high level outline of the Flow we are going to build.
+Here is a high level outline of the Flow we are going to build.
 ![2021-06-25_17-08-39](https://user-images.githubusercontent.com/7444929/123493050-4fed9a80-d5e9-11eb-9b23-1d8c51ec76c9.png)

 Now let's get started building!
 We will start by creating a solution in the maker portal.